 Added some chunks of celery to the crockpot.
-Whisked together the envelopes with a little Coke and some herbs.
+The original recipe is a basic dump recipe, just sprinkling the envelopes over the top of the roast, but I decided to whisk together the envelopes with a little Coke and some herbs.
 If you don't want the sweetness from the Coke, you can sub in beef broth, beer, wine or plain water.

 Added a bay leaf, a whole pickled jalapeno, 4 golden peperoncini peppers and 1/2 cup of Italian mix giardiniera.
 Poured the seasoned Coke in, and left out the butter, adding only 1 tablespoon at the end, to finish the gravy.
 This roast does have a nice spicy bite to it.
 To make it milder, leave out the jalapeno and giardiniera, but the golden peperoncini will give it just a bump of heat, though you can certainly leave those out too.

 And, because it's not braised in anything but its own natural fat, it's much more sliceable, where the butter braised roast tends to shred.

 One note.
 If you do decide to try the original with the full stick of butter, just leave out the liquid and be sure to use unsalted butter.
 There's plenty of sodium present in the packaged mixes, so don't be tempted to add any additional salt to the roast either.